satriop12/Project_Cyclistic_BikeShare/README.md

 This project aims to:

-Determining which member type should be the main focus Identifying the usage trends for Q1 2023
+Determining which member type should be the main focus, Identifying the usage trends for Q1 2023,
-Deciding if more bicycles are needed and at which stations
+Deciding if more bicycles are needed and at which stations.

 To see the presentation and the visualization, please download the file.